-identification of public information and request for confidential treatment of specific information pursuant to 12 CFR 5.9(c), the OCC followed its established policies and procedures.
-Although several commenters raised insufficiency of public information, they were nonetheless able to provide voluminous comments on the Application.
+Four of the comments assert that the OCC and the Bank did not provide an appropriate amount of information or give a sufficient amount of time for the public to have an opportunity to meaningfully comment on the Application.
+The Bank filed all required publicly available information on a timely basis.
+In considering the Bank's identification of public information and request for confidential treatment of specific information pursuant to 12 CFR 5.9(c), the OCC followed its established policies and procedures.
+Although the commenters raised insufficiency of public information, they were nonetheless able to provide voluminous comments on the Application.
 The OCC has received sufficient information to make an informed decision regarding the Bank's Application, consistent with established agency policy and procedures, applying relevant statutory requirements and regulatory factors.
-Although the OCC did not formally extend its comment period, the OCC received some of the comments past the official comment period deadline, and the OCC has used its discretion to consider all comments received.